 Everybody loves a bargain, right?
-But is it worth it?
-Do you know the true cost behind your clothes?
+But is it really worth it?
+Do you know the true cost behind the clothes you wear?

 Meet April.
-April doesn’t know anything about the fashion trade beyond her high street finds, or how her spending habits affect the lives of people who are making her favourite designs.
-But April loves to shop…
+April doesn’t know a thing about the fashion trade beyond her high street finds, or how her spending habits affect the lives of people creating her favourite designs.

 Divisors - Lucy Hoult/Emma-Claire Blythe